This page describes how the following websites

 Details for specific services

-E-mail or Whatsapp contacts used to send out the periodic blog newsletter come from voluntary subscriptions on the part of the recipient, from whom confirmation is always requested, as well as from information collected during events by the Data Controller or similar for legitimate interests.
-The blog newsletter involves sending information, communications, including of a promotional nature, and material.
+E-mail contacts used to send out the periodic blog newsletter come from voluntary subscriptions on the part of the recipient, from whom confirmation is always requested, as well as from information collected during events by the Data Controller or similar for legitimate interests.
+The newsletter involves sending information, communications, including of a promotional nature, and material.
 Please note that contacts are not obtained from public lists of subscribers.
-Where communications are not of interest to the recipient, any further communications from specific sources can be stopped by clicking the unsubscribe link contained in each message from that source, or further contact can be stopped by writing to the contact provided, exercising the right to unsubscribe from the blog newsletter.
+Where communications are not of interest to the recipient, any further communications from specific sources can be stopped by clicking the unsubscribe link contained in each message from that source, or further contact can be stopped by writing to the contact provided, exercising the right to unsubscribe from the newsletter.

 Personal data processing, understood as the collection, recording, organisation, storage, processing, modification, deletion and destruction or the combination of two or more of these operations, takes place using manual, computerised and online tools, as well as in an automated manner, using methods strictly related to the stated purposes and, in any case, in such a way as to ensure security and confidentiality and for the time strictly necessary to achieve the purposes for which it has been collected.